UGA Specific Information for Entertainment and Media Studies

 Knowledge/Skills Needed in this Industry

-• Get experience with reporting, production, and editing by securing an internship with a TV broadcast station, radio station or production company.
+• Gain experience with reporting, production, and editing by securing an internship with a TV broadcast station, radio station or production company.
 Obtaining a production assistant internship is common for students beginning their careers in this field.
-Internships may be paid or unpaid positions.

-• Get experience with a variety of software programs, including Adobe Photoshop, InDesign, Photo Mechanic, Apple - Final Cut Pro X, Audacity, and Soundslides.
-Additionally, Dreamweaver, Macromedia Flash, Adobe Premiere Pro, Avid, and Fireworks are also very useful in the multimedia industry.
-LinkedIn Learning (Formerly Lynda.com) is a great, free resource for this.
+• Learn to use a variety of software programs, such as Canva, the Adobe Creative Suite (Photoshop, InDesign, Illustrator, Premiere Pro, etc.), Photo Mechanic, Apple - Final Cut Pro X, Audacity, and Soundslides.
+Additionally, Dreamweaver, Macromedia Flash, Avid, and Fireworks are useful in the multimedia industry.
+LinkedIn Learning is a great, free resource to learning these programs.

-• Gain experience with social media marketing using platforms such as Facebook, Twitter, and Instagram.
-Become proficient in social media analytics by using HootSuite.
+• Gain experience with social media marketing (using platforms such as TikTok, X, and Instagram) and social media analytics (using programs like HootSuite, Buffer, or Sprout Social).

 Campus Involvement, Domestic Field Study and Study Abroad Opportunities